* attach: attach a hem or a facing using a slip stitch, meaning a hand-sewn stitch that is invisible on the right side of the fabric.

 * lengthwise grain: are the threads going parallel to the selvedge* of the fabric.

 * notch: a small cut slot indicating how to position two garment pieces before they are stitched together.
-A notch indicated on the pattern must be transferred to the fabric by cutting a slot several millimetres long.
-For a sleeve, there are 2 notches in front and 1 notch in back.
+A notch matches either another notch or a seam.
+Shown on the pattern, it should be transferred to the fabric by cutting a slot several millimeters long.
+Usually, a double notch* indicates the front, while a single notch indicates the back.

 * on fold: means the fabric must be folded in half, right sides together, with each piece to be cut “on fold” positioned along this centre fold.